raaghda/todo-list-js/README.md

-# Todo-list-js
+# Two-do-list-js
-Two-do list web application built on javascript.
+A fully responsive to-do list web application built on javascript.
+By Raghda Al-Ajely

 ## Built with
 * JavaScript